Introduction

 Influence on Property Value

-• Sellers may need to recalibrate their expectations and pricing strategies to align with the diminished appeal of their property.
+- Sellers may need to adjust their expectations and pricing to match the reduced appeal of their property.

 Challenges in the Sale Process